run-ai/docs/docs/Researcher/cli-reference/runai-submit-mpi.md

 --gpu double | -g double
 > Number of GPUs to allocate to the Job.
 The default is no allocated GPUs. the GPU value can be an integer or a fraction between 0 and 1.

+--gpu-memory
+> GPU memory to allocate for this Job (1Gib, 20Mib, .etc).
+The Job will receive this ammount of memory.
+Note that the Job will __not__ be scheduled unless the system can guarantee this amount of gpu memory to the Job.

 --large-shm
 > Mount a large /dev/shm device.
 An _shm_ is a shared file system mounted on RAM.